Khonoma Nature Conservation and Tragopan Sanctuary: Fauna

 Birds some of the exotic species from North-east India are present in this wildlife sanctuary; like Blyth's tragopan, Mountain bamboo partridge, Crested Finchbill, Assam laughingthrush, Striped laughingthrush, Spot-breasted scimitar babbler, Flavescent Bulbul, Naga wren-babbler, to name a few.

 Mammals like Binturong, Serow, Jungle cat, Barking Deer, Gayal, Pallas's squirrel, Himalayan striped squirrel, clouded leopard, Asiatic black bear, and hoolock gibbon can be seen in this park.

 Though deforestation and poaching was a major threat for nature and wildlife in Nagaland; however Khonoma may be considered one of the safest place for wild birds and mammals.
 Community conservation played a major role in protecting the biodiversity of the area.

+Tourism

+KNCTS is about 18 km west of the capital of Nagaland, Kohima.

+In 2019, the village received more than 4,000 visitors.
+Nearly a fifth of them were overseas tourists drawn to Khonoma’s rich biodiversity and conservation success.